Council members can be reached at 614.855.3913 or email@example.com

 Term ends 12/31/13

-Sloan and his wife Jennifer have been New Albany residents for the past decade and are the proud parents of three young boys; Grant, Wyatt, and Clint.
-The Spaldings are very active in New Albany youth sporting leagues, charity walks and runs, community events, and the New Albany Symphony.
+Sloan and his wife Jennifer have been New Albany residents for over a decade and are the proud parents of three young boys.
+The Spalding family is very active in New Albany youth sporting leagues, charity walks and runs, community events, the New Albany Symphony and Pelotonia.

-Prior to being elected to Council, Sloan served New Albany on the Personnel Appeals Board, Planning Committee, and was the Chair of the 2009 Charter Review Commission.
+Prior to being elected to Council, Sloan served the City of New Albany on our Personnel Appeals Board, Planning Committee, and was the Chair of the 2009 Charter Review Commission.

-Sloan currently serves as Chief Legal Counsel to the Ohio Department of Mental Health.
-Prior appointments include Deputy Attorney General to the Office of the Ohio Attorney General and Labor Relations Director for The Ohio State University.
+Sloan currently serves as a Principal Assistant Attorney General for Ohio Attorney General Mike DeWine.
+Prior professional appointments have included General Counsel and Deputy Chancellor for the Ohio Board of Regents, Chief Legal Counsel to the Ohio Department of Mental Health and Labor Relations Director for The Ohio State University.

 Term ends 12/31/15